lonkaars/refold-tools/anki-card-template/readme.md

 work in progress

-this is an anki card template for sentence mining. it has fields for a foreign sentence, foreign word, translated word and an optional translated sentence. it supports a markdown-like [syntax](#syntax) for adding furigana that is visible on either both sides or only on the back side.
+this is an anki card template for sentence mining. it has fields for a foreign sentence, foreign word reading, translated word and an optional translated sentence. it has built-in parsers for adding markdown-like styling, furigana that is visible on either both sides or only on the back side, spoilers, definition context hints, and word type indicators. it supports a vertical and horizontal layout, desktop and mobile, as well as light and dark themes.

+> currently, some css is slightly broken on the desktop version of anki, but
+> this should be fixed as qt merges a newer version of chromium (>= 105) into
+> the QTWebview library. this does not affect useability

 ## example